Aegisub/aegisite/source/docs/3.0/ASS_Tags.html.md

 multiple similar subtitle lines with each their own "frame" of the clipping animation.

-[[!template id=Examplebox data="""
+{::template name="examplebox"}
 <pre>\clip(1,m 50 0 b 100 0 100 100 50 100 b 0 100 0 0 50 0)</pre>

-Only show the portion of the line within the defined pseudo-circle."""]]
+Only show the portion of the line within the defined pseudo-circle.{:/}

 ## Drawing tags ##